nnellans/ado-pipelines-guide/README.md

   - `xx` is an iterator, which starts at `1` and increments with each run of the pipeline
 - This expects a string value, and expressions are allowed

+---

 ## appendCommitMessageToRunName
 - Specifies if the latest Git commit message is appended to the end of the run name (specified above)
 - This field is optional.
 The default is `true`
 - This expects a boolean value.
 In Azure DevOps YAML, a boolean means any of the following: `true`, `y`, `yes`, `on`, `false`, `n`, `no`, `off`

+---

 ## trigger (aka CI Trigger)
 - Specifies the Continuous Integration (CI) triggers that will be used to automatically start a run of this pipeline
-- This looks for pushes to branches or tags on the repo where the pipeline's YAML file is stored
+- This looks for pushes to branches/tags on the repo where the pipeline's YAML file is stored
 - This field is optional.
 By default, a push to any branch of the repo will cause a pipeline run to be triggered
 - You cannot use variables in `triggers`, as variables are not evaluated until after the pipeline triggers
 - `triggers` is not supported inside template files
-- There are 3 ways to define CI triggers:
+- There are 3 ways to define `triggers`:

 ### Option 1 - Disable CI Triggers
 ```yaml